Unlock holiday shopping success

 Target easy wins if you need more volume

 - Shopping tip: Check the Opportunities tab in Merchant Center for more ways to increase clicks in your account.
-Reach more shoppers with your Shopping Ads on YouTube and image search by enabling Search Partners for Shopping campaigns.
-1 in 4 mobile video viewers in the U.S. have visited YouTube for help with a purchase decision while they were at a store or visiting a store's website2 and 80% of shoppers who use images, use Image Search, for the top 5 retail categories.3
+If you’re not already using Smart Shopping campaigns, reach more shoppers with your Shopping Ads on YouTube and image search by enabling Search Partners for Standard Shopping campaigns.
+Mobile watchtime of YouTube videos with 'ideas' in the title has increased over 135% in the past 2 years2 and 80% of shoppers who use images, use Image Search, for the top 5 retail categories.3

 Put your best foot forward to attract your customers during the most important time of the year.